 The N54 335i tops out at 302hp and 295lb-ft of torque and the N55 outputs the same power figures.
 The N55 has a slightly wider peak torque band, and the N54 has a higher lower-end torque.
 Other than that, power output is similar between both engines.
 For track use, the N54 is a better engine.
 It has a stronger engine block with higher tuning potential.

-Another reason why the N54 is an engine more apt for the track is that the N55 does not have the best oil intake, which can fail to maintain a continuous stream of oil to the top of the engine when cornering hard at the track.
+Another reason why the N54 is an engine more apt for the track is that the N55 does not have the best oil sump configuration, which can fail to maintain a continuous stream of oil to the top of the engine when cornering hard at the track.
 Slightly overfilling the oil is a potential solution, but due to unknown tolerances, this is certainly a gamble.

 The E90/E92 generation of the BMW 335i is available with two different transmission options.
 You can either go for a ZF 6-speed automatic transmission or a 6-speed manual transmission.
 The automatic transmission in the 335i is quite good for a 6-speed from the mid-2000s.
 It shifts faster and transfers engine power better than older automatics, such as the one in the E46.
 The 6-speed ZF transmission in the 335i can also withstand the increased torque of a tuned engine quite well.

+For track use, we recommend either the 6-speed manual or an automatic transmission with a tune.
 A manual transmission will always offer you more control on the track.
 It allows you to control power delivery as delicately as you want.

 A ZF-equipped might be half a second faster to 60mph, but 0-60 isn’t as important on the track.
 Moreover, the manual can withstand more abuse and is usually the cheaper unit to rebuild if necessary.
 A clutch upgrade might be needed on a highly-tuned vehicle.